LoicGoulefert/Simulateur-robot-lego/readme.md

 ## Usage

-In a first terminal, execute :
+In a terminal, execute :
 `./simulator.py`

 This will launch the server, waiting for the planner's instructions

-In a second terminal :
+In an other terminal :
 `./planner.py`

-You can find the **planner.py** script [here](https://github.com/LoicGoulefert/Planificateur-robot-lego) (work on progress)
+You can find the **planner** [here](https://github.com/LoicGoulefert/Planificateur-robot-lego).